jaclu/iSH-IP-stats/README.md

 1. **Create a Shortcut to Write the Local IP to a File:**
    - Name the shortcut, e.g., `SetLocal-IP`.
    - Add a "Wait" action (set to ~3 seconds).
 This delay allows time for the device to acquire an IP address after connecting.
+If `ip-local` reports "File empty", try increasing this value.
    - Add a "Get Current IP Address" action and set it to retrieve the local IPv4 address.
    - Add an "Append to Text File" action, using "Current IP Address" as input.
 Select the folder (within iSH's mounted hierarchy) where the file should be saved, and specify the filename.
 Ensure "Make New Line" is enabled.
    - Run the shortcut manually once to create the file.